marcdumais-work/vscode-trace-server/README.md

 * `Trace Server: stop` used upon no previously started server does nothing.

+## Debugging

+* One may launch the extension using `Run Extension`, to debug it with breakpoints, as usual.
+* The same can be done for tests, launching `Extension Tests` to debug them.
+* The enabled breakpoints get bound only upon exercising the extension.

 ## Development

 The usual [Prettier][prettier] and [ESLint][eslint] combo in VS Code or Codium OSS is used.